-The small intestine comprises three separate segments: the duodenum, the jejunum and the ileum, each with different vasculature.
+The small intestine comprises three separate segments, the duodenum, the jejunum and the ileum, each with different vasculature.
 The proximal half of the duodenum, which is part of the foregut, is mainly supplied by branches of the gastroduodenal artery (a terminal branch of the common hepatic artery).
 Tributaries draining this part of the duodenum mostly empty directly into the portal vein.

 The rest of the small intestine, which belongs to the midgut, receives its arterial supply and venous drainage from the main vessels associated with the midgut: the superior mesenteric artery (SMA) and vein.
-It is important to note that both the arterial supply and the venous drainage of the small intestine is very variable.
+It is important to note that both the arterial supply and the venous drainage of the small intestine is highly variable.